karla-codes/art-blog-11ty/art/loyalty.md

 date: 2020-04-16
 ---

-T﻿his was a fun piece to work on.
+This was a fun piece to work on.
 Ahsoka was back and seeing the clone troopers honor her with their painted helmets made me 😭.
 I REALLY want to continue with this helmet series..

 ### Software Used